EvansSchoolPolicyAnalysisAndResearch/375-AgQuery/data/README.md

 # Database Updater

-The scripts in this folder update the data in the [ADIQuT][iqt] Database.
+The scripts in this folder update the data in the [AgQuery][agq] Database.
 They are designed to pull the latest version of the data from [EPAR's][epar] Agricultural Data Curation Project.
 More information on the project is available [on our website][curation], and the data is hosted on [EPAR's Github